My process as a copywriter for sustainable businesses

 A brief, a brief, my kingdom for a brief!

-You must fill in a brief before we do our Zoom call.
+You must fill in a brief before we work together.
 A brief helps you organise your thoughts.
 You’ll need to answer questions like: What’s your goal?
 What does a successful project look like?
 What do you want to say to your reader?
 Can you say it in 1 sentence?

 Interviews

-The brief and the Zoom call tell me what your project is about.
+The brief tells me what your project is about.
 Interviews tell me how to turn your project into a piece of writing.

 Couldn’t I just do research and not bother anyone?